grow/grow/content/style/css.md

 ## Element usage

 - Use `div` elements for all layout, with proper `aria` and `role` attributes for accessibility.
-- Avoid using semantic HTML elements in site structure.
+- Avoid using semantic HTML elements (for non-interactive elements) in site structure.
 - Use semantic HTML and styles only for elements within user-supplied (or content manager-supplied) content (such as Markdown or "textarea fields" from a CMS).
 - Don't use reset stylesheets.

+### Justification

-Using `div` removes the need to guess which HTML element should correctly satisfy a design.
-It also removes the need for a reset stylesheet, and permits default styles for semantic elements to be (correctly) applied to large Markdown blocks or user-supplied content.
+- Using `div` removes the need to guess which HTML element should correctly satisfy a design.
+- It also removes the need for a reset stylesheet, and permits default styles for semantic elements to be (correctly) applied to large Markdown blocks or user-supplied content.
+For example, if a reset stylesheet was used, a content manager could enter a `<b>` tag within a CMS-powered content block and observe no bolded text, and wonder why it's not working.

 ## Repeated rules and sizes